-Today is song #9 in the Abbey Road Series and it's how to play "You Never Give Me Your Money" on guitar by the Beatles!
+Today is song #14 in the Abbey Road Series and it's how to play "Golden Slumbers" by the Beatles on guitar!

 If this is the first video you have seen in this series, I am posting a brand new song lesson each week on how to play every single song from the Beatles album Abbey Road!

 This song is part of a 16-minute medley of eight short songs that flow beautifully to the end of Abbey Road.
 "Golden Slumbers" is only a minute and 30 seconds long and starts off with a piano intro that I arranged for guitar.
 I'll break it all down for you in today's featured lesson.

 In today's video I'm going to show you some a blues lick in the key of E that comes straight from "Good Morning Little School Girl" as recorded by Muddy Waters on guitar.

 This is an old blues standard that was originally written by Sonny Boy Williamson.
 In the version recorded by Muddy Waters the chord progression and form of the song follow a 19-bar blues pattern.
 This is one of the blues phrases that Muddy plays as a turnaround.
 Let's break it down!

 In today's featured video I'm going to show you how to play "Good Morning Little School Girl" as recorded by Muddy Waters on guitar.